 The landlord can only be seen as being negligent if they are in breach of the standards set out in the Landlord and Tenant Act 1985, or they are in breach of their duty of care to the tenant.
 If the tenant has an accident but the landlord has taken all precautionary steps to prevent an accident, then they will not have been acting negligently.

 For example, if the tenant sustains a serious leg injury due to the floor in the rented property collapsing then the tenant may think that the landlord is to blame and so the tenant may ask for compensation.
-However, if the landlord had already taken necessary precautions and maintenance was up to date, then they wouldn’t be found to be liable as they had done all they possibly could to prevent such an accident occurring.
+However, if the landlord had already taken necessary precautions and maintenance was up to date, then they wouldn’t be found to be liable as they had done all they possibly could to prevent such an accident from occurring.
 But, if the landlord hadn’t regularly checked, treated or replaced the defective flooring, then they would have been acting negligently in their duty of care and so could be found liable in court.

 There are many reasons and avenues in which compensation may be sought from a landlord.
 Tenants may claim for landlord compensation for repairs taking into consideration the amount of Landlord and Tenant Act 1927 compensation for improvements.
-Compensation for business tenants may include landlord compensation for inconvenience.
+Compensation for business tenants may include landlord compensation for the inconvenience.
 Landlord compensation no hot water may be sought due to housing disrepair that has resulted in a faulty boiler.
 Housing disrepair compensation may also be claimed for many other faulty attributes within the rental property.
 And of course, injuries sustained by the tenants due to negligence will also be a big cause of landlord compensation claims.

 Claiming compensation for tenant injuries caused by an accident that wasn’t their fault can be very complex as every injury and circumstance is going to be different from one person to the next and the impact of the injury will differ for each person.
 Due to this, we cannot give exact compensation amounts but can give rough estimates of amounts that possibly could be claimed for certain injuries.